 Meet Our Therapists

-As a therapist, Kendall is hoping to help these parents emotionally and provide them with support in their journey of raising a child with autism.
+Kendall Cygan is yearning to spread her knowledge and expertise with the parents of autistic children.
+She hopes to provide them with support in their journey of raising a child with autism.
 Her goal is to share and give skills, tips, and strategies to better help their situation.

 Kendall incorporates her energy and humour into her webinars and brings in a positive, upbeat atmosphere.
 She enjoys conversing with the parents and providing them with a safe place to share their thoughts.